pganssle-talks/tdp-2018-dateutil-talk/extras/proposal.md

 The dateutil library provides a number of extensions to Python's standard datetime handling libraries.
 This talk will provide an overview of how to use (and not use!) dateutil to improve your datetime-handling experience, and also cover some of the recent changes to the library.

 ## Experience Level
-Intermediate
+Novice

 ## Abstract
 *(Detailed overview.
 Will be made public if your talk is accepted.)*

-Human methods of timekeeping are complicated, sometimes reflecting the underlying complexity of the natural cycles of life on earth, sometimes reflecting historical lock-in. dateutil attempts to provide tools to make dealing with numerous standards and edge cases a bit easier.
+Human methods of timekeeping are complicated, sometimes reflecting the underlying complexity of the natural cycles of life on earth, sometimes historical lock-in. dateutil attempts to provide tools to make dealing with the numerous datetime-handling standards and edge cases a bit easier.

 This talk will give an overview on how to use dateutil for:

 - Time zones:
     * The `tz` module provides a number of `tzinfo` subclasses to make it easy to incorporate time zone data from various formats into your application.
 - Arithmetic:
-    * The `relativedelta` and (forthcoming) `absolutedelta` classes provide an unambiguous way to perform specific arithmetical operations on datetimes.
+    * The `relativedelta` class provides an unambiguous way to perform specific arithmetical operations on datetimes.
 - Recurrence rules:
     * The `rrule` module implements the iCalendar RFC2445 specification for recurrence rules, allowing you to generate dates by a specific rule, e.g. "every third sunday in 2016" or "every 5 minutes from 9AM to 5PM every Monday through Friday".
 - Datetime parsing: